-The agency concerned shall submit to the DBM, the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations, the Senate Committee on Finance, and the COA, either in printed form or by way of electronic document, quarterly reports on all trust liability accounts maintained.
-The head of the agency concerned and the agency's web administrator or his/her equivalent shall be responsible for ensuring that said quarterly reports are likewise posted on the agency's official website.
+The agency concerned shall submit the quarterly reports of all trust receipts collected or received with electronic signature to the DBM, through the URS, and to the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations, the Senate Committee on Finance and the COA, by posting said reports on the agency website for a period of three (3) years.
+The head of the agency concerned shall send written notice to the said offices when said reports have been posted on its website, which shall be considered the date of submission.